railwayapp/docs/src/docs/guides/private-networking.md

 ## Initialization Time

-Currently, private networks take 100ms to initialize on deploy.
+Currently, private networks take up to 3 seconds to initialize on deploy.
 If you have services that immediately establish connections over the private network on startup, you may experience errors such as -
 ```python
 ## python
 socket.gaierror: [Errno -2] Name or service not known